Spalding University logo

 • Named after Mother Catherine Spalding, foundress of the Sisters of Charity of Nazareth.

-• Granted a charter by the Commonwealth of Kentucky in 1829, allowing it to confer degrees.
+• Granted a charter by the Commonwealth of Kentucky in 1829, allowing it to confer degrees early in its history.

-• Established Louisville's first four-year Catholic college for women in 1920 (as Nazareth College).
+• Established Kentucky's first four-year Catholic college for women (Nazareth College) in 1920.

-• Became co-educational and an independent university in the Catholic tradition, welcoming all faiths and backgrounds, in 1973.
+• Became co-educational and an independent college in the Catholic tradition, open to students of all faiths and backgrounds, in 1973.

 Timeline